 June 2023:

-Southeastern Pediatric Research Conference, Atlanta, GA
+PNL attended the Southeastern Pediatric Research Conference, Atlanta, GA!

 Image 1: Ruhika Aguru, et al. Relationship Between Child Opportunity Index and Mortality in Pediatric Patients with Intracranial Firearm Injuries (oral presentation)